A conversation on Friday night.

-By contrast, extroverts take a much shorter path.
-The shortcut mainly runs through areas responsible for sensory processing.
+By contrast, extroverts take a much shorter shortcut.
+The pathway mainly runs through areas responsible for sensory processing.

 Due to the different pathways they choose, extroverts tend to speak and act quickly, while introverts need more time to come up with a response.

 Introverts and extroverts react differently to human faces